 After serving, you can store the brussels sprout salad in a covered container in the fridge for up to three days.
 That being said, I do think the salad is at its best the day of or the day after, since it starts to get a little soggy after the first day.
 But since this salad is so delicious, I don't think you will have any problems eating it all up right away!

-If you’ve tried this recipe for Brussels Sprout Salad with Cranberries, please let me know what you thought about it in the comments down below, I would love to hear from you!
+If you’ve tried this recipe, please leave a star rating and/or review in the comments section below, I would love to hear from you!
 You can also follow me on Facebook, Instagram and Pinterest.
 And sign up for my weekly newsletter to get recipes delivered straight to you!Print